Alice Nash

 Call: 2006

-At the Bar Pro Bono Awards 2019, Alice received a special commendation for taking on the most cases for Advocate (formerly the Bar Pro Bono Unit) in 2018.
+Alice regularly undertakes pro bono work, receiving a special commendation at the Bar Pro Bono Awards 2019 for taking on the most cases for Advocate (formerly the Bar Pro Bono Unit) in 2018.

 Alice is instructed by both individual and institutional clients in a range of disputes and is happy to accept instructions from both claimants and defendants in relation to all kinds of professionals.